-Part-time Library Technician
+Seeking Part-time Library Technician

-Interested individuals are encouraged to apply using this document: 2018-05-library-tech-application.doc.
+Interested individuals are encouraged to apply.
+Application, a full position description, and procedures for applying are available at http://www.lewisandclark.org/jobs.
 Please call Lindy Hatcher, Executive Director, at 406-454-1234 for any questions about the hiring process.
-Applications must be RECEIVED by 5:00 pm, Monday, June 11, 2018.
+Applications must be RECEIVED by 5:00 pm, Monday, September 17, 2018.

 Library Technician Position Description

 The Lewis and Clark Trail Heritage Foundation's (LCTHF) William P. Sherman Library and Archives (WPSLA) contains materials useful to researchers interested in the history of the Corps of Discovery, western exploration, the stories of the native peoples inhabiting the lands of the Missouri-Columbia River systems, and natural history of the lands the Corps traversed.
 Archives primarily document the history of the LCTHF as an organization and the bicentennial commemoration of the Lewis and Clark Expedition from 2003 – 2006.
 The Library also has a collection of three-dimensional objects related to these subjects.

 LIBRARY FUNCTIONS - The work requires practical knowledge of library and related information services: ie, the tools, methods, procedures, policies and ethics required to acquire, organize, preserve, access, and disseminate informational resources.
 The Library Technician performs a wide variety of tasks, such as accessioning and then cataloging materials approved by the volunteer librarian using written and verbal guidelines.
 Cataloged materials are labeled and housed per guidelines, and placed in designated locations within the library for consistent access.
 Any situations or difficulties in processing library materials are discussed with the work leader to come to a determination.